-You will gain the skills and experience necessary to independently evaluate and treat complex psychological problems.
+You receive extensive experience in conventional medically oriented psychiatric consultation — both inpatient and outpatient.
+You gain the skills and experience necessary to independently evaluate and treat complex psychological problems.
 This program offers you a unique opportunity to participate in a multidisciplinary team approach to psychological problems.

-- Addiction Medicine (one month)
+- Addiction medicine (one month)

-- Research (one-four months)
+- Research (one to four months)

 - Oncology (one month)

-- Physiatry Rehabilitation Unit (one month)
+- Physiatry rehabilitation unit (one month)

 - Pain Rehabilitation Center (one month)